pratham-kpatil/Profanity-Check/README.md

   Use --save_path only when you want to save output as csv
  ## Assumptions

+  - Config file is generated with fake data to test the code
+  - Fake input csv file is generated in csv_data folder tp test code
   - The csv file should contain a column named "scentences" which will have scentences stored in it.